zappan/Orchard.Theme.TheOtherSide/README.md

 ## What is Orchard?

-Orchard CMS is a nice CMS built on top of the Microsoft's MVC web stack, which can also be run on Mono.
+Orchard CMS is a nice modular CMS built on top of the Microsoft's MVC web stack, which can also be run on Mono.

 Although it's a new player in the CMS arena, it promises great experience when building websites on top of it.
-It combines the simplicity and ease of use of WordPress, with the power concepts of Drupal, modularity and a clean architecture that won't make developers cry when something needs to be extended or changed.
+It combines the simplicity and ease of use of WordPress, with the power concepts of Drupal.
+Its clean architecture won't make developers cry when something needs to be extended or changed.

 ## About "The Other Side" theme